Use THP enabled by default in the MPSS Operating System:

 Use library solutions such as libhugetlbfs

-Another alternative is to use a library such as libhugetlbfs to automatically allocate all malloc-ed data and static data in 2MB pages (Also works for Fortran) - Look at the tips in this article to use libhugetlbfs: http://software.intel.com/en-us/articles/optimizing-memory-bandwidth-on-stream-triad
+Another alternative is to use a library such as libhugetlbfs to automatically allocate all malloc-ed data and static data in 2MB pages (also works for Fortran).
+Refer to the article Optimizing Memory Bandwidth on Stream Triad for more information and tips on how to use libhugetlbfs.

 Huge Pages in offload programs

-In offload programs, THP automatic promotion applies to static data (defined on MIC side) or for dynamic data that is allocated inside an offload region using a malloc or new call.
+In offload programs, THP automatic promotion applies to static data (defined on the Intel® Xeon Phi™ coprocessor) or for dynamic data that is allocated inside an offload region using a malloc or new call.

 For data allocated by #pragma offload for pointer variables in in/out/nocopy clauses, THP does not apply.
-You can use the env variable MIC_USE_2MB_BUFFERS (on the host) to set a threshold size beyond which allocation is done in 2MB pages.
-See article here for more details: http://software.intel.com/en-us/articles/effective-use-of-the-intel-compilers-offload-features
+You can use the environment variable MIC_USE_2MB_BUFFERS (on the host) to set a threshold size beyond which allocation is done in 2MB pages.
+See the article Effective Use of the Intel Compiler's Offload Features for more details.

 It is essential that you read this guide from start to finish using the built-in hyperlinks to guide you along a path to a successful port and tuning of your application(s) on Intel® Xeon Phi™ coprocessors.
 The paths provided in this guide reflect the steps necessary to get best possible application performance.